 Khadija Derrick-Williams graduated from York University in Toronto, Canada with an honors bachelor’s degree in Law & Society.
 In addition, she received a post-graduate Paralegal diploma from Seneca College of Applied Arts and Technology.
 Khadija has four years of experience working in litigation law.
 Her responsibilities as a litigation clerk and lead for client relations across Canada included drafting and filing civil claims, judgments, liens, and garnishments on behalf of several major Canadian and U.S. banks.

-As Immigration Paralegal at Scott Legal P.C., Khadija assists with the preparation and submission of employment-based non-immigrant visa petitions, labor certification applications (PERM & LCA), green card petitions, family-based petitions, and immigration research.
+As Legal Analyst at Scott Legal P.C., Khadija assists with the preparation and submission of employment-based non-immigrant visa petitions, labor certification applications (PERM & LCA), green card petitions, family-based petitions, and immigration research.
 She also aids immigration attorneys in assessing immigration options for corporate clients, obtaining U.S. work authorization for foreign nationals, and setting up business entities.